 The key to social recruiting is to connect with physicians in places where they’re already networking and learning.
 Social recruiting via Doximity Talent Finder supercharges your relationship-building process with physician candidates.

-The primary goal of social recruiting is to use profiles and insights from social media to identify the best candidates for your openings, then make connections that build your candidate pipeline.
+The primary goal of social recruiting is to use profiles and insights from online networks to identify the best candidates for your openings, then make connections that build your candidate pipeline.

 Naturally you want to engage physician candidates, but that’s simply the beginning of your relationship-building process.
 Hiring (and beyond) is where all physician recruitment roads lead.